IS 7634 (Part 2) : 2012

 c) Compression fittings/push fit joints;

-d) Flanged joints; and
+d) Flanged joints;

 e) Spigot and socket joints.